 “But the key to 401(k) success is consistent and ongoing contributions.
 Continuing to contribute during down markets allows investors to buy assets at cheaper prices, which may help your account recover faster after a market downturn.”

 If you can swing it financially, Wilson even recommends boosting your contributions if you haven’t already maxed out.
-Besides the value of buying more at a discount, he said, taking a positive step can offset the anxiety that can come from watching your nest egg (temporarily) shrink.
+Besides the value of buying more at a discount, he said, taking a positive action step can offset the anxiety that can come from watching your nest egg (temporarily) shrink.

-Reassess your allocation
+Reassess your allocation against your current plans

 Life happens.
 Plans change.
 And so may your time horizon to retirement.
 So check to see that your current allocation to stocks and bonds matches your risk tolerance and your ideal retirement date.